Before we begin the manufacturing stage, here are some technical basics.

 The watch strap is finished!

-MAINTENANCE OF THE WATCH STRAP OVER TIME
+WATCH STRAP MAINTENANCE OVER TIME

 How to tighten a watch strap?